Recommended Tools and Setup for Lab

 Machine Learning Lab PCCSL508 Semester 5 KTU CS 2024 Scheme - Dr Binu V P

-Explore Californoa Housing Dataset
+Explore California Housing Dataset